CHTC/tutorial-rstudio-to-chtc/README.md

 * `transfer_output_remaps`: This provides a key-value mapping for renaming the output files being transferred back.
   In this case, we are simply asking HTCondor to save the output `.png` file into the `htc-results` directory.

+> [!TIP]
-*For more information about the setting up a submit file for multiple jobs, see our guide [Submitting Multiple Jobs Using HTCondor](https://chtc.cs.wisc.edu/uw-research-computing/multiple-jobs).*
+For more information about the setting up a submit file for multiple jobs, see our guide [Submitting Multiple Jobs Using HTCondor](https://chtc.cs.wisc.edu/uw-research-computing/multiple-jobs).

 ### Submit multiple jobs